-LONDON—STR’s preliminary February 2017 data for Melbourne, Australia, indicates significant occupancy levels.
+LONDON—STR’s preliminary February 2018 data for hotels in Melbourne, Australia, indicates growth across the key performance metrics.

 Based on daily data from February, Melbourne reported the following in year-over-year comparisons:

-STR will release actual February 2017 results later this month.
-The February edition of STR’s Market Forecast is now available.
+STR will release full February results later this month.
+The January edition of STR’s Market Forecast and the 2017 Global Hotel Study are now available.

 +44 (0)207 922 1979